apitoolkit/apitoolkit-landing/docs/sdks/nodejs/adonisjs/index.md

 ---
-title: NestJs
+title: AdonisJs
-ogTitle: NestJs Integration Guide
+ogTitle: AdonisJs Integration Guide
 date: 2022-03-23
 updatedDate: 2024-06-16
 menuWeight: 2
 ---

-# NestJs Integration Guide
+# AdonisJs Integration Guide

-You can integrate your NestJs application with APIToolkit using OpenTelemetry.
+You can integrate your AdonisJs application with APIToolkit using OpenTelemetry.
 This allows you to send logs, metrics, and traces to APIToolkit for monitoring and analytics.

 To get started, you'll need the OpenTelemetry Node.js library and some basic configuration.